New Zealand retail market snapshot Q3 2021

 Almost a year on from the beginning of New Zealand’s first lockdown, the respective retail markets in Auckland, Wellington and Christchurch are showing a divergence in response to the challenges of the last 12 months.

-However, pedestrian count data indicates that the CBD has seen a strong response in workers returning to offices once lockdowns end.
-Suburban centres have generally fared better, though this is location dependent.
-Despite these challenges, we have continued to record stable average metrics for both Auckland CBD and Suburban retail assets in with rents and yields both remaining stable.
+Suburban retail vacancy has also largely stabilised, though this is location dependent.
+Despite the challenge of the past year, we have continued to record stable average metrics for both Auckland CBD and Suburban retail assets in with rents and yields both remaining stable.

-In direct contrast, Wellington CBD retail is experiencing significant challenges as many Government departments continue to work from home.
-The reduction in foot traffic particularly along the Golden Mile, though also felt in secondary CBD locations, has seen many retailers close over the last year.
+In direct contrast, Wellington CBD retail is experiencing significant challenges following a substantial drop in foot traffic along the Golden Mile, though also felt in secondary CBD locations.
+This has seen many retailers close over the last year as they reduce their focus on a traditional brick and mortar presence to transition to an online model to channel their focus on e-commerce.

 Some of the questions answered in the latest report include:

-- Which retail sector is facing the largest challenges?
+- Which retail market is facing the largest challenges?

-- How are retail rents and yields faring?
+- How are Q3 retail rents and yields faring?

 - What retail projects are in the pipeline for Auckland, Wellington, and Christchurch?